 Gender Inequality In India

 In India, the causes of gender inequality in the workplace are deeply ingrained in the country's social fabric.
-Patriarchy, gender-based discrimination, and old traditions keep promoting inequality.
-The consequences of gender inequality include fewer job opportunities for women, unequal pay, and limited chances for growth and leadership.
+Gender discrimination causes like patriarchy, societal bias, and old traditions keep promoting inequality.
+The causes and consequences of gender inequality include fewer job opportunities for women, unequal pay, and limited chances for growth and leadership.

 1. Traditional Standards and Practices: In lots of elements of India, ladies are thought much less precious than boys, leading to a preference for male toddlers.
 This results in confined entry to assets, training, and healthcare for girls, supporting the gender gap.